-- The building exceeds 10,000 square feet; and - If modifications are made to the HVAC system.
+- The building exceeds 10,000 square feet; and - If modifications are made to the HVAC system

-If the recipient receives a B3 waiver from MSBD, they must provide a copy of the waiver to Minnesota Housing via email: MHFA.POHP@state.mn.us.
-In addition, any projects receiving a B3 waiver are required to comply with Minnesota Housing's Limited Scope Sustainability Standards.
+If Minnesota Housing and/or the recipient believe that they are not required to comply with B3 Guidelines, they must request a B3 non-applicability waiver from CSBR.
+A copy of the waiver must be provided to Minnesota Housing via your Box.com account, which will be set up after selection.

+NOTE: Any projects receiving a B3 waiver are required to comply with Minnesota Housing's Limited Scope Sustainability Standards.